gmcgoldr/algorand-tut/docs/applications.md

 each account has a name associated with it (the credential), and up to 8 accounts can vouch for that credential.
 The local storage is comprised of the name, and 8 voucher addresses.

+TEAL stack values (and consequently state values) are either of type `Bytes` or `Int`.
+The `Bytes` type represents a byte slice, and can be used to represent arbitrary binary data.
+Strings and addresses are encoded as byte slices.
+The `Int` type represents an unsigned 64-bit integer.

 ```python
 # the state consists of 8 indices each for a voucher address